Martin-Melody/resume/cv.md

 ## Professional Profile

-Junior software developer with strong foundations in C#, .NET Core, and Angular.
-Hands-on experience with Azure DevOps, CI/CD pipelines, and full-stack development across academic, personal, and professional projects.
+Software development graduate with strong foundations in C#, .NET Core, and Angular.
+Experience with Azure DevOps, CI/CD pipelines, and full-stack development across academic, personal, and professional projects.
 Completed a 6-month internship at the Department of Social Protection in Sligo, contributing to backend development, DevOps automation, and Agile team collaboration.
-Currently building _LogIt_, a cross-platform workout tracking app using modern tooling (React, Vite, Capacitor, SQLite).
-Seeking a full-time, long-term role to grow with a collaborative and forward-thinking team.
+Currently building _LogIt_, a cross-platform workout tracking app using modern tooling.

 ---